-Boston College established the Amanda V. Houston Traveling Fellowship on 10 June 1993, in honor of the University's first Black Director.
-The purpose of this award is to prepare Boston College students for leadership in the United States and the world at large by enriching their personal and educational development through travel.
-Thanks to the financial support of the Martin Luther King, Jr., Memorial Committee, AADS has issued 2 AVH Traveling Fellowships each year.
-The Amanda V. Houston Traveling Fellowship will provide the successful recipients up to \$3000 toward research-related expenses.
-The successful recipients can use the award for either an Independent Research Project under the supervision of a faculty member or for a Summer Research Project that focuses on African or African Diaspora Communities.
+Boston College established the Amanda V. Houston Traveling Fellowship on 10 June 1993 in honor of the University's first Black Director.
+This award aims to prepare Boston College students for leadership in the United States and the world by enriching their personal and educational development through travel.
+Thanks to the financial support of the Martin Luther King, Jr. Memorial Committee, AADS has issued 2 AVH Traveling Fellowships each year.
+The Amanda V. Houston Traveling Fellowship will provide the successful recipients up to \$3000 for research-related expenses.
+The successful recipients can use the award for either an Independent Research Project under the supervision of a faculty member or for a Summer Research Project focusing on African Diaspora Communities.